Christopher O. Barnes: Early life and education

 Barnes grew up in Huntersville, North Carolina.
 He attended North Mecklenburg High School.
 As a teenager, he competed in the science olympiad.
 He was an undergraduate at the University of North Carolina at Chapel Hill, where he was involved with the American football team.
 During his senior year, he was named the top student athlete.
-Although he had initially applied to study medicine, he changed his mind after being introduced to biophysics by Gary Pielak.
+Although he had initially applied to study medicine, he changed his mind after being introduced to biophysics by Gary J. Pielak.
 He was a bachelor's student in psychology, and moved to chemistry for his graduate studies.
 In 2010 he moved to the University of Pittsburgh, where he started researching molecular pharmacology.
 He looked into eukaryotic transcription using crystallographic techniques and electron microscopy.
 After earning his doctorate, Barnes started investigating the structure of HIV and the antibodies that attack it.
 He looked to understand how the virus contacts/enters cells to better inform the design of therapeutics.